 We can summarize this into three key prosocial mechanics and economic patterns to promote:

-Measuring the unmeasured: trust and positive sum resources, knowledge in particular.
+Honoring the unmeasured: trust and positive-sum resources, knowledge in particular.

 Facilitating connection: building for friendship formation, encouraging trade and fostering shared vulnerability.